Leads — every company needs them, but if you’re looking for specific ones, like B2B sales leads, you might not necessarily know where to find them.

 Image courtesy of Data Targeting Solutions

-If that trend continues for 2019, then direct mail can be a very viable means of lead gen.
+If that trend continues, then direct mail can be a very viable means of lead gen.

 8. Get on the Radio and TV